williamstome/williamstome.github.io.raw/_posts/2015-12-18-the-five-stages-of-grief-an-hri-lab-christmas-carol.markdown

 few songs.
 So, I figured, as long as I was singing, there might as well be some a cappella action thrown in too!
 <br/>
-I thus put together an arrangement of holiday carols, themed around an obviously fictitious scenario in which our lab has to pull together a demo for a funding agency and things go horribly wrong.
+I thus put together an a cappella arrangement of holiday carols for my two new singing labmates and I, themed around an obviously fictitious scenario in which our lab has to pull together a demo for a funding agency and things go horribly wrong.